spyoungtech/FreeSimpleGUI/docs/index.md

 ## GUI Development does not have to be difficult nor painful.
 It can be (and is) FUN

-#### What users are saying about PySimpleGUI

-***(None of these comments were solicited & were not paid endorsements - other than a huge thank-you they received!)***

-"I've been working to learn PyQT for the past week in my off time as an intro to GUI design and how to apply it to my existing scripts...
-Took me ~30 minutes to figure out PySimpleGUI and get my scripts working with a GUI."

-"Python has been an absolute nightmare for me and I've avoided it like the plague.
-Until I saw PySimpleGUI."

-"I've been pretty amazed at how much more intuitive it is than raw tk/qt.
-The dude developing it is super active on the project too, so if you come across situations that you just can't get the code to do what you want you can make bug/enhancement issues that are almost assured to get a meaningful response."

-"This library is the easiest way of GUI programming in python!
-I'm totally in love with it"

-"Wow that readme is extensive and great." (hear the love for docs often)

-"Coming from R, Python is absolutely slick for GUIs.
-PySimpleGUI is a dream."

-"I have been writing Python programs for about 4 or 5 months now.
-Up until this week, I never had luck with any UI libraries like Tkinter, Qt and Kivy.
-I went from not even being able to load a window in Tkinter reliably to making a loading screen, and full program in one night with PySimpleGUI."

-"I love PySimpleGUI!
-I've been teaching it in my Python classes instead of Tkinter."

-"I wish PySimpleGUI was available for every friggin programming language"

 ### START HERE - User Manual with Table of Contents